-The acclaimed and groundbreaking ‘Real Beauty’ campaign by Dove initially came about as a result of internal research by Dove and associates which indicated that just 2% of women consider themselves to be beautiful.
+The acclaimed and groundbreaking ‘Real Beauty’ campaign by Dove initially came about as a result of internal research by Dove and associates which indicated that only 2% of women consider themselves to be beautiful.
 This shocking statistical revelation has been buffered by a Dove advertisement which drove home the same message.
-In a viral Dove video advert, a sketch artist drew two pictures of the same women based on their self descriptions, as well as description by a third party.
+In a viral Dove video advert, a sketch artist drew two pictures of the same women based on their self-description, as well as description by a third party.

 Responding to their findings, Dove decided to launch a campaign that promoted self-confidence, as well as the promotion of realistic beauty standards.
 The goal of the campaign in the words of Fernando Machado, global brand vice president for Dove Skin is “to create a world where beauty is a source of confidence and not anxiety.”
 The first stage of the campaign saw global billboard advertisements featuring regular women, not models, whom folks were encouraged to vote on whether or not they were “fat or fab,” for example.

-The votes were updated in real time on the billboard, which were generally overwhelmingly positive -- encouraging real women in the real world.
+The votes were updated in real time on the billboard, which were generally overwhelmingly positive – encouraging real women in the real world.
 A series of mini-documentaries designed to promote realistic beauty standards would follow, the first of which was titled “Daughters.”
-The film featured mothers and daughters being interviewed regarding perceptions of beauty and the beauty industry, and was a rousing success, resonating around the beauty world as well as in the mainstream.
+The film featured mothers and daughters being interviewed regarding perceptions of beauty and the beauty industry, and was a rousing success, resonating with the beauty world as well as the mainstream.

-However, the campaign has been polarizing to say the least.
-A number of media outlets pointed out the perceived hypocrisy on the part of Unilever, which has found great success in marketing skin-lightening supplements under different brands.
+However, the campaign has been polarizing to some degree.
+A number of media outlets pointed out the perceived hypocrisy on the part of Unilever – Dove’s owner – which has found great success in marketing skin-lightening supplements under different brands.
 It must be noted, however, that Dove is essentially its own entity, unable to control the actions of different companies and brands.
-Ultimately, Dove has received a mixture of praise and criticism that has been consistent with the political leanings of the entities which have given it.
+Ultimately, Dove has received a mixture of praise and criticism that has been consistent with the political leanings of the entities which have provided that praise and criticism.

 As the Huffington Post accurately pointed out, we will have to wait until a generation of young women raised through this prominent message grows up to see its ultimate results.
 One thing’s for sure, however: Dove’s Real Beauty Campaign has left a serious imprint on the world, and has done an excellent job of raising awareness for this important issue as well as for the Dove brand.
-Dove has experienced tremendous growth throughout the course of this campaign, and doesn’t appear likely to slow down anytime soon.
+Dove has experienced tremendous growth throughout the course of this campaign, and it shows no intent of slowing down any time soon.